Find out by taking our dispensary design quiz.

 If space allows, you may want to consider having wellness or community space and programming.
 For example, you could have wellness practitioners (massage, acupuncture, etc.) use a private room in your dispensary.
 You could offer programs to customers/patients periodically to drive business, or rent the space to groups and practitioners as an additional revenue stream.
 Alternatively, a spacious waiting room could double as program space.

 While the above lays out 4 common dispensary layout designs, the rules are fluid.
 Many modern dispensaries are innovating by using hybrids, maybe having a kiosk model incorporated into their existing bank model.
 Or offering kiosks for educational purposes, but still using the bank, pharmacy, or mobile model for the actual order and purchase.
+And the shift toward ecommerce is opening the door for mobile use-cases for curbside check in and payments.

 Regardless of which model you choose, and how much innovation or tech you add to your dispensary design, the future of cannabis dispensaries is for you to create.